 Internal audit is responsible for the development of an internal audit plan ('the plan'), with a corresponding budget.
-The plan typically details proposed audits over the next 12 months, and is reviewed every six months to ensure it remains aligned to the key risks facing the Group's legal entities (including HSA).
+The plan is a rolling 12 month plan which is reviewed, updated and approved every six months to ensure it remains aligned to the key risks facing the Group's legal entities (including HSA).
 The plan is developed using a risk-based approach, including input from Executive Management.
 Prior to submission to the Group's Audit Committees (including the HSA Audit and Risk Committee) for approval, the plan is shared with Executive Management.

 In setting its plan scope, internal audit takes into account business strategy and forms an independent view of whether the key risks to the Group and its individual entities such as HSA have been identified, including emerging, critical, and systemic risks, and assessing how effectively these risks are being managed.
-In 2020 this included a view of the impacts of the Covid-19 Pandemic on HSA.
 Internal audit's view is informed, but not determined, by the views of management and/or the risk function.
 In setting its priorities and deciding where to carry out more detailed work, internal audit focuses on the areas where it considers risk to be higher.
 It makes risk-based decisions as to which areas within its scope are included in the plan; it does not necessarily cover all of the potential scope areas every year.